Price-Earnings (P/E) Ratio

 The trailing P/E ratio is calculated by dividing current stock price current period earnings per share.
 However, most often analysts want to value a company based on its expected earnings per share.
 Hence, they are interested in the leading P/E ratio, which is calculated by dividing current stock price by expected future earnings.
 Leading P/E is also called forward P/E ratio and justified P/E ratio.

 For financial analysis, justified P/E ratio is calculated using the dividend discount model.

 |Required Rate of Return − Dividend Growth Rate|

-If the justified P/E calculated using dividend discount analysis is higher than the current P/E ratio the share is undervalued and should be purchased.
-If the justified P/E is lower than P/E ratio the share is overvalued and should be sold.
+If the justified P/E ratio is higher than the current P/E ratio, the share is undervalued and may be a good investment, but if the justified P/E ratio is lower than the current P/E ratio, the share is overvalued and should not be considered for investment.

-A share of T Ltd. has current market price of $20 and it's EPS for current period is reported as $2.
-It's EPS for next period is expected as $2.5, expected payout ratio is 40%, required rate of return is 12% and growth rate is 6%.
-Find the trailing P/E, leading P/E and justified P/E.
+The current price of a share of T Ltd. is $20 and its current period EPS is $2.
+If the next-year EPS is expected to be $2.5, the expected payout ratio is 40%, the required rate of return is 12% and the growth rate is 6%, find the trailing P/E ratio, leading P/E ratio and justified P/E ratio.

-Reciprocal of P/E ratio is called earnings yield (which is EPS/price).
+Reciprocal of the P/E ratio is called earnings yield (which equals EPS/price).

 by Obaidullah Jan, ACA, CFA and last modified on